davebetts/Data-management-scripts/climate_streamflow/StreamSinuosity.md

 1. Right click on 'SinuosityIndex' and open the the the Field Calculator window
 2. Select the "Python" radio button
 3. Check the box "Show Codeblock"
-4. Enter in the following formula in the 'Pre-Logic Script Code' text box.  **Make sure you have TWO spaces** before the text in line 2 and before line 3
+4. Enter in the following formula in the 'Pre-Logic Script Code' text box.  **Make sure you have TWO spaces** before the text in line 2 and before the text in line 3
 ```
 def CalculateDistance(shape):
   startPoint = shape.firstPoint